UrbsLab/STREAMLINE/README.md

 13. [Optional] At the top of the notebook open the 'Runtime' menu and select 'Disconnect and delete runtime'.
 This clears the memory of the previous notebook run.
 This is only necessary when the underlying base code is modified, but it may be useful to troubleshoot if modifications to the notebook do not seem to have an effect.

 14. At the top of the notebook open the 'Runtime' menu and select 'Run all'.
 This directs the notebook to run all code cells of the notebook, i.e. all phases of STREAMLINE.
-Here we have preconfigured STREAMLINE to run on a folder including two demonstration datasets automatically.
+Here we have preconfigured STREAMLINE to automatically run on two [demonstration datasets](#demonstration-data) found in the 'DemoData' folder.

 15. In order to communicate with your Google Drive, Google will ask permission for the notebook to connect to it.
     * First pop up window: Click 'Connect to Google Drive'